deansher/openhands-local-tooling/README.md

 **Important:** Use this testing protocol to validate changes before committing.
 This is a 10-15 minute process, so it does make sense to use your judgment and run a subset if the potential impact of your changes is isolated.

 **Note:** Tests use a separate `~/oh-test-projects` directory to avoid interfering with your real projects.

+**Shell Compatibility:** The tooling supports both bash and zsh.
+Shell compatibility tests (Test 14) are only needed when modifying shell scripts, especially interactive prompts or shell-specific syntax.

 ### Pre-Test Setup